 On March 9, the Federal Government introduced amendments to the Criminal Code to ban conversion therapy.
-In Bill C-8, conversation therapy is defined broadly as
+In Bill C-8, conversion therapy is defined broadly as

 a practice, treatment or service designed to change a person’s sexual orientation to heterosexual or gender identity to cisgender, or to repress or reduce non-heterosexual attraction or sexual behaviour.